-To use the Adverse Event Module in SMART-TRIAL you will need to enable the "Adverse Event Module" as an add-on in the study builder.
+To use the Adverse Event Module in Greenlight Guru Clinical you will need to enable the "Adverse Event Module" as an add-on in the study builder.
 When it is enabled, you will be able to select one of the pre-defined AE templates.

 When one of the templates is selected this will act as the active AE form in your study.
 You can decide to create a custom AE form from scratch even after selecting an AE template.
 The AE form is created the same way as a regular form, except it has some extra functionalities allowing it to function within the Adverse Event Module.
 You can change the "Active AE form" in the study builder up until the study has been started.